arikastarvo/comet/README.md

 # COMET aka COMplex EvenT processor

 NB!
-This software was a product of a thesis project!
+This tool is a product of a thesis project!

 Comet is for processing textual data line-by-line as a stream of events and providing Esper EPL query functionality on that data.
 Mostly oriented for processing streaming logs.
 Sample use-cases:
 * filter out certain log entries (and do alerting?)